Unit Jasmine testing in Angular Grid component

 }

-Step 3: Write a Jasmine test case that verifies whether the Grid component successfully renders with data or not.
+Step 3: Write a Jasmine test case to verify Grid rendering with data

 You need to import the testing utilities for the @angular/core/testing.
 After, you need to import the grid component file named is AppComponent for Jasmine test case file and import the grid component for GridComponent and GridAllModule from the @syncfusion/ej2-angular-grids.